 There are variables to consider when purchasing a whitewater raft: design, size, cost, materials, and type of usage.
 People tend to focus on the size (particularly length).
-However, performance is heavily influenced by raft materials and design.
+However, raft performance depends heavily on raft materials and design.
 In this post we are going to break down these variables along with what different manufactures offer to help you figure out the right inflatable raft for you.
 We also have a post on the different types of whitewater crafts.

 People tend to spend the most time considering length which is a good place to start.
 The length of a raft dictates its width, weight and capacity.